Docs Menu

 Note

-The documents in the restaurants collection use the camel-case naming convention.
+The documents in the restaurants collection use the snake-case naming convention.
 The examples in this guide use a ConventionPack to deserialize the fields in the collection into Pascal case and map them to the properties in the Restaurant class.

 To learn more about custom serialization, see Custom Serialization.